 You may pay too much tax on your pension or when you cash in a small pension.
 You can get more information about claiming a refund on tax overpaid on a pension at the HMRC website.
 Go to: www.hmrc.gov.uk

-If you pay all your tax under PAYE, you can claim a refund within five years of 31 January following the end of the tax year in which tax was overpaid.
-The tax year runs from 6 April one year to 5 April the next year.
+The time limit for claiming a tax refund is four years from the end of the tax year for which you overpaid tax.
+A tax year runs from 6 April one year to 5 April the following year.

 If you think you might be entitled to a refund, claim now so that you don’t lose the right to claim.